unknownusernametopick/pynigger/docs/topics/settings.md

 Use this setting to enable or disable the bot menu.
 [Read more](/topics/bot-menu) about bot menu.

-Defaults to `True`, i.e, pystark will set the bot menu at runtime.
+Defaults to `True`, i.e, pyger will set the bot menu at runtime.

 ```python
 SET_BOT_MENU = True